Battle of Montenaken: Background

 The War of the Public Weal between Louis XI and many of his senior nobles began in March 1465.
 As a consequence, the Burgundian State found itself at war with France.
 Louis, anxious to find allies, entered into talks with the city of Liège, which had historical grievances with Burgundy, leading to a military treaty in June 1465.
 With the major part of the Burgundian army, under Charles, Count of Charolais, engaged in France, the Liègois declared war on Burgundy on 28 August.
 Despite having most of his forces committed in France, the elderly Philip the Good, Duke of Burgundy, rapidly assembled a force to defend his possessions against the attack of Liège.

 Armies

 The Liegois army, commanded by Raes de Lyntre, Lord of Heers was approximately 2,000 to 3,000 strong, mostly infantry with some field artillery.
 The Burgundian force was about 1,800 strong, mostly cavalry, not all of whom took part in the battle.

+The Burgundian cavalry, led by an unidentified commander (though possibly Antoine de Bourgogne), consisted primarily of heavy knights and men-at-arms.
+Their force, while smaller, possessed significant tactical mobility and shock value, though contemporary accounts suggest a portion of the cavalry was held in reserve or failed to engage fully, potentially due to the constricting terrain near the village of Montenaken.
+The Liegois infantry, drawn from guild militias and city levies, was arrayed in a defensive formation, likely incorporating the artillery to disrupt any cavalry charge.
+The ensuing engagement exemplified the ongoing medieval struggle between the massed pike and projectile of urban infantry and the mounted elite of feudal aristocracy, with the outcome at Montenaken demonstrating the vulnerabilities of cavalry when operating without sufficient supporting infantry which told the outcome.